Character Varieties and the Moduli of Quiver Representations

 By \cite{PS} we know $W_K/K$ is semi-algebraic.
 Since we have assumed that $W_K$ and $K$ are compact, we know $W_K/K$ is compact and thus closed.
 We just showed that $W_K/K$ is canonically included in $V_G\quot G$ by a polynomial mapping.
 Thus, $W_K/K$ may be considered as a semi-algebraic subset of $V_G\quot G$ (it is semi-algebraic since it is a variety).
 Therefore, Theorem \ref{cellular} implies that $W_K/K$ is a sub-complex of $V_G\quot G$, as required.

 \end{proof}

 We now are in a position to prove an important tool in analyzing the topology of moduli spaces.

 \begin{thm} Let $G$ be a complex reductive group, and let $K$ be a maximal compact subgroup.
 Let $V_G$ be a complex affine $G$-variety, and let $W_K\subset V_G$ be its real points.
 Assume further that $W_K$ is $K$-stable and compact.
-If there exists a $K$-equivariant strong deformation retraction of $V_G$ onto $W_K$, then $V_G\quot G$ strongly deformation retracts onto $W_K/K$. \end{thm}
+If $W_K$ is a subset of the Kempf-Ness set, and there exists a $K$-equivariant strong deformation retraction of $V_G$ onto $W_K$, then $V_G\quot G$ strongly deformation retracts onto $W_K/K$. \end{thm}